 Hanukkah: Jews light candles to illuminate the world

 When?
 It starts on the 25th day of Kislev according to the Hebrew calendar, which may occur at any time from late November to late December.
-In 2019 Hanukkah starts at the evening on the 22nd December and continues for eight nights and days until the 30th December.
+In 2022 Hanukkah starts on the evening of Sunday 18th December and continues for eight nights and days until Monday 26th December.

 The meaning.
 Hanukkah is a Jewish holiday that commemorates the rededication of the Holy Temple (the Second Temple) in Jerusalem at the time of the Maccabean Revolt against the Seleucid Empire.
 It is also known as the Festival of Lights.